YanJieWen/STGMT-Tensorflow-implementation/README.md

 ```
 We provide three metrics: `MAE`, `RMSE`, and `MAPE`

 In the end, the terminate will show the results of `3,6,9,12` steps errors and average errors of each steps.
-Three tables will saved into your project `gap.csv	', 'pred.csv', and  `ana.xlsx`
+Three tables will saved into your project `gap.csv	`, `pred.csv`, and  `ana.xlsx`

 ## Results